abhijitramesh/Carl/README.md

 Variable names should always start with small letters.
 There should not be any special characters while naming a variable.
-Naming a variable as x,y,z is not recommended it is better to use something like name, address etc....
+Naming a variable as x,y,z is not recommended it is better to use something like name, address etc.... if it is a constant make all variables to uppercase ex: PASSWORD = null;

+## Basic conditions
+After if and else conditions there should be a space Removing unused  imports and unsed classes and unused variables and blank spaces after "," there should be space
+After "=" there should be space

 ## Packages